-What can cause Anorgasmia?
+What Causes Anorgasmia?

 Despite what one sees in the movies, an orgasm is not a simple or sure thing.
 This pleasurable peak is actually a reaction to many physical, emotional and psychological factors.
 If one is experiencing trouble in any of these areas, it can affect one’s ability to achieve orgasm.

-A wide range of illnesses, physical changes and medications can interfere with orgasm:
+A wide range of illnesses, physical changes, and medications can interfere with orgasm.

 Any illness can affect the human sexual response cycle, including diabetes and neurological diseases such as multiple sclerosis.

-Many prescription and over-the-counter medications can interfere with orgasm including blood pressure medications, antihistamines and antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs).
+Many prescription and over-the-counter medications can interfere with orgasm, including blood pressure medications, antihistamines and antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs).

 Alcohol or Drugs

 Too much alcohol can hinder one’s ability to climax.
 The same holds true for recreational drugs.
-As people age, normal changes in their anatomy, hormones, nervous system and circulatory system can affect their sexuality.
+As people age, normal changes in their anatomy, hormones, nervous system, and circulatory system can affect their sexuality.
 A tapering off of estrogen levels during menopause can decrease sensation to the clitoris, nipples and skin.
 Blood flow to the vagina and clitoris may also be impeded, which can delay or prevent orgasm entirely.